 top of page

-FTI is a twenty year+ programme to support an economy that sustains forest guardianship.
-We have co-designed this initiative for large-scale funding of indigenous led forest restoration.
-There is no point in planting trees if there is no-one stewarding the forest.
-The initiative is underpinned by the desire to strengthen forest guardianships worldwide by:
+Forest Twinning Initiative is a long-term programme to support an economy that sustains forest guardianship.
+We have co-designed this initiative for large-scale funding of indigenous led forest restoration by:

 • Creating a twinning network of ancestral and primary forests stewarded by indigenous guardians who are legal owners of the land.

-• Establishing the financial architecture to support a forest guardian economy with agile mechanisms to transfer funds to cohesive communities on the ground to fund effective community-led reforestation.
+• Establishing the financial architecture to support a forest guardian economy with agile mechanisms to transfer funds to cohesive communities on the ground.

 Forest Sunrays